awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-workforce-management-private-cognito.md

 After your workforce has been created, you can add work teams and individual workers through the Amazon Cognito console\.
 You can also delete workers from your private workforce or remove them from individual teams in the Amazon Cognito console\.

 **Important**
 You can't delete work teams from the Amazon Cognito console\.
 Deleting a Amazon Cognito user group that is associated with an Amazon SageMaker work team will result in an error\.
-To remove work teams, use the Amazon SageMaker console\.
+To remove work teams, use the SageMaker console\.

 ## Create Work Teams \(Amazon Cognito Console\)<a name="create-work-teams-cog"></a>